About

 Our Chief Operating Officer

 Chris Mitchell has been the HSH Director since 2012.
-He has dedicated himself to helping the homeless in our shelters to restore themselves to a productive place in society and to help displaced families pick up the pieces and move to a permanent home.
-Chris has implemented a program The Senior Employment Rehabilitation (SER) program for HSH Homeless Ministry, INC (HSH) and The Community Access Center (CAC) for years.
-This program provides funding for staff members who work in HSH and CAC.
+He has dedicated his life to helping the underprivileged restore their lives to become productive members in our community and to help displaced families pick up the pieces and find a permanent home.
+Chris has implemented The Senior Employment Rehabilitation (SER) program for HSH Homeless Ministry, INC (HSH) and The Community Access Center (CAC) since joining the HSH Homeless Ministry family.
+These programs provide resources for members of our community and members who work for HSH and CAC.
 As Chris has stated, “An awesome program and a win-win for everyone!”
+Chris is also very active in the community working with other organizations and our veterans.

-HSH Director Chris Mitchell 2012~Present
+HSH Director Chris Mitchell 2012-Present

 Our History